Ginza Street

 Kingyo Sukui - Goldfish Scooping Game

-Kingyo-sukui is a traditional Japanese game in which a player scoops goldfish with a paper scooper.
-The basic rule is that the player scoops goldfish from a pool with a paper scooper called a "poi" and puts them into a bowl with the poi.
+Kingyo-sukui is a traditional Japanese game in which a player scoops goldfish with a paper scooper called a "poi."
+The players puts the scooped fish into a bowl with the poi.
 The game is over when the poi is completely broken or incapable of scooping properly.
 At JapanFest, you catch a plastic toy gold fish.

 Kakigori - Japanese Shave Ice